Quality Indicator Repository

 Download results

-Palliative CareIrelandHealth Service Executive (HSE) Performance Reports
+Palliative CareIrelandHealth Service Executive (HSE): Performance Reports

 To determine the percentage of patients accessing specialist palliative care inpatient beds within seven days.
 This is the calculation of the number of patients who were admitted to a specialist palliative care inpatient bed within seven days of receipt of referral expressed as a percentage of the total number of patients admitted in the reporting month.